emilsvennesson/bokhajen/README.md

 - cremona - API handling books
 - docs - Documentation from group members throughout the course

-## External data and APIs
+## External data and APIs :part_alternation_mark:

 To store users we are using Firebase Authentication API and extending upon that using Firebase Firestore to store additional user data.
 For fetching books from Chalmers Store Library we are using Cremona.
 We are also using Firestore for handling book ads.

-## Installation and Setup Instructions
+## Installation and Setup Instructions  :play_or_pause_button:

-OBS!
+:warning: OBS!
 In order to start the application you need to be inside /app directory in the repository.

 Installation:
 `npm install`